 What Should I Do If I Claim Universal Credit?

-As soon as you know that you will have to apply for Universal Credit, you should contact Margaret or Angela at Trafalgar Housing Association to make arrangements to pay your rent.
+As soon as you know that you will have to apply for Universal Credit, you should contact Angela at Trafalgar Housing Association to make arrangements to pay your rent.
 They will provide information you need to submit as part of your claim for Universal Credit.
 They will also give advice and assistance if required.